SSWConsulting/SSW.Rules.Content/rules/ticks-crosses/rule.md

 Ticks and crosses are a great way to emphasize an example in the content.

-❌Using ticks and crosses in the **wrong way may lead to a bad experience for your audience**
+❌ Using ticks and crosses in the **wrong way may lead to a bad experience for your audience**

-✅Using ticks and crosses in the **right way will help provide clarity to your audience**
+✅ Using ticks and crosses in the **right way will help provide clarity to your audience**

 <!--endintro-->